Diego Columbus: Viceroy of the Indies

-In August 1508, he was named Governor of the Indies, the post his father had held, arriving to Santo Domingo in July 1509.
+In August 1508, he was named Governor of the Indies, the post his father had held, arriving in Santo Domingo in July 1509.
 He established his home (the Alcázar de Colón), which still stands in Santo Domingo, in what is now the Dominican Republic.
 In 1511 as Viceroy of the Indies, Diego Columbus commissioned Diego Velázquez de Cuéllar to go on an expedition from Santo Domingo to the newly acquired Spanish island of Cuba.

 According to Floyd, Diego "...was accompanied by a splendid entourage: his wife, Doña Maria, the first gran dama of the New World, the Duke of Alba's niece, with her own suite of doncellas; and his immediate relatives - Fernando his half-brother, his two uncles, Diego and Bartolomé, and his cousins, Andrea and Giovanni.
 Also on the expedition were his criados and his father's old retainers: Marcos de Aguilar, his forthright alcalde mayor, Diego Mendez, his business manager, and Gerónimo de Agüero, his former tutor.
 Other loyal Colombistas met him at Santo Domingo - his uncle by marriage, Francisco de Garay, whom he named alguacil mayor, and Bartolomé's criados, Miguel Díaz, Diego Velázquez, and Juan Cerón.
 His coming represented the permanent establishment of the most titled and notable family in the islands, at least for many years."

 In 1511, a royal council declared Hispaniola, Puerto Rico, Jamaica and Cuba under Diego's power "by right of his father."
 However, Uraba and Veragua were deemed excluded, since the council regarded them as being discovered by Rodrigo de Bastidas.
-The council further confirmed Diego's titles of Viceroy and admiral were hereditary, though honorific.
+The council further confirmed Diego's titles of viceroy and admiral were hereditary, though honorific.
 Furthermore, Diego had the right to one-tenth of the net royal income.
 However, factions soon formed between those loyal to Diego and Ferdinand's royal officials.
 Matters deteriorated to the point that Ferdinand recalled Diego in 1514.
 Diego then spent the next five years in Spain "futilely pressing his claims."
 Finally, in 1520, Diego's powers were restored by Charles.

 Diego returned to Santo Domingo on 12 November 1520 in the midst of a native revolt against Spanish rule in the area of the Franciscan missions on the Cumana River, which was the site of Spanish slave raids, alongside the salt and pearl trades.
 Diego sent Gonzalo de Ocampo on a punitive expedition with 200 men and 6 ships.
 Then in 1521, Diego invested in Bartolomé de las Casas' enterprise to settle the Cumana area.
 That failure, blamed on Diego, meant the loss of the king's confidence.
 That loss, plus Diego's defiance of royal power on Cuba, forced Charles to reprimand Diego in 1523 and recall him back to Spain.